Yoav666s/dnd-wiki/collections/_monsters/nornfeld/fairy.md

 actions: |
   **Psychic Burst.** Melee or Ranged Spell Attack: +5 to hit, reach 5 ft. or range 120 ft., one target.
 Hit: 4 (1d8) psychic damage.
 If the fairy rolls an 8 on a d8, it can roll another d8, up to a total of 3 extra d8s.

-  **Spellcasting.** The fairy casts one of the following spells, using Charisma as the spellcasting ability (spell save DC 13, +5 to hit with spell attacks):
+  **Spellcasting.** The fairy casts one of the following spells without requiring material components, using Charisma as the spellcasting ability (spell save DC 13, +5 to hit with spell attacks):

-  At will: Invisibility, Subterfuge
+  At will: Invisibility, Speak with Animals, Subterfuge

   1/day each: Blur, Faerie Fire
 excerpt: "Tiny Fey, Neutral Good"